Early to bed, early to rise… Really?

 * You’re smarter.
 A study from 2009 by the London School of Economics and Political Science found people who were night owls were smarter.
 The thinking is that nocturnal activities were rare among our ancestors, so it took an intelligent person to break the genetic predisposition to go to bed with the sun.
 Because this is innovative for humans, the researchers concluded that it was the novel thinkers and the inquisitive who tended to do it.

 * You’re great once you’ve warmed up.
-Early rises are alert first thing, but eventually late risers catch up.
+Early rises are the alert first thing, but eventually, late risers catch up.
 Early birds tend to flame out in the afternoon, but night owls get a late boost of energy and alertness later in the day.